JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/Tutorial_AlpineData.md

 # Alpine Data Visualization
 This is a tutorial to:
-1. download datasets from known sources
+1. Download datasets from known sources
-2. process and unify these datasets with `GeophysicalModelGenerator`
+2. Process and unify these datasets with `GeophysicalModelGenerator`
-3. save the resulting dataset
+3. Save the resulting dataset
-4. export the datasets to Paraview
+4. Export the datasets to Paraview

-This is a rather lengthy tutorial that combines different tutorials that you can find here, but it will guide you through all the steps necessary to obtain a somewhat comprehensive view of the European Alps and their subsurface from a geodynamical point of view.
+This is a rather lengthy tutorial that combines different other tutorials, but it will guide you through all the steps necessary to obtain a somewhat comprehensive view of the European Alps and their subsurface from a geodynamical point of view.

  ## 1. Surface Topography
 In many cases, we want to add topographic data to our visualization.
-Here we use [GMT.jl](https://github.com/GenericMappingTools/GMT.jl) to download data from a certain region, and transfer that to GMG.
+Here we use [GMT.jl](https://github.com/GenericMappingTools/GMT.jl) to download data from a certain region, and transfer that to `GMG`.
 To add the GMT package, simply add it with the julia package manager:
 ```julia
 julia> ]
 (@v1.10) pkg> add GMT
 ```
-and load both GMG and GMT with:
+and load both `GMG` and `GMT` with:

 ```julia
 using GeophysicalModelGenerator, GMT
 ```

-When loading both packages, several GMT routines within GMG will be loaded.
+When loading both packages, several `GMT` routines within `GMG` will be loaded.
 One of these routines is the function `ImportTopo`, where one simply has to provide the region for which to download the topographic data and the data source.

 ```julia
 Topo = ImportTopo([4,20,37,50], file="@earth_relief_01m.grd")
 ```

 The data is available in different resolutions; see [here](http://gmt.soest.hawaii.edu/doc/latest/grdimage.html) for an overview.
-Generally, it is advisable to not use the largest resolution if you have a large area.
+Generally, it is advisable to not use the largest resolution if you have a large area, as the files become very large.

-If you have issues with loading the topography with GMT, there is also the alternative to download the data yourself and import it using `Rasters.jl`.
+If you have issues with loading the topography with `GMT`, there is also the alternative to download the data yourself and import it using `Rasters.jl`.

-We can now export this data to a VTK format so that we can visualize it with Paraview.
+We can now export this data to a `VTK` format so that we can visualize it with `Paraview`.
 To do so, `GMG` provides the function `Write_Paraview`:

 ```julia
 Write_Paraview(Topo, "Topography_Alps")